What do you mean, "Larry wasn't always in the show?"

 DiZ's true identity as The Original Ansem, on the other hand, comes out of somewhere outside of left field.
 No real explanation is given for this one; up until KH2, everyone refers to the Billy Zane guy as Ansem, including Mickey, who has no excuse for having forgotten about blond!Ansem.
 DiZ is not a bad character, as such, but would that he'd been foreshadowed a little!

 Dr. Arne Magnusson from Half-Life 2: Episode Two is is apparently a vital and high-ranking member of La Résistance - and had a similar role back in Black Mesa - who just happened to have never been mentioned at all previously.
+The explanation given is that he's the guy whose lunch Gordon can blow up before the resonance cascade in the original game.

 Same for Dr. Breen.
 Yes, the guy who's now controlling most of the Combine forces on the planet was your old administrator during your Black Mesa days.
 No, there's no evidence that you actually could have figured that out from beforehand.